-We’ve linked up with Launch Dayton to combine the 2020 Dayton Startup Week with our T3 Transition Accelerator Demonstration Day Showcase!
-Spend the morning with defense-aligned entrepreneurs and your afternoon hearing from our accelerator cohort participants.
-As COVID-19 forced the accelerator to move to a 100% virtual offering, the accomplishments and growth of these companies are sure to impress.
-See what they’ve learned and how much they’ve overcome, in an effort to bring exceptional technology to the Air Force and the world.
+In 2020, the T3 Transition Accelerator met the challenge of COVID-19 head on.
+Instead of an in-person curriculum and showcase, we linked up with Launch Dayton to combine the 2020 Dayton Startup Week audience with our T3 Transition Accelerator Demonstration Day!
+Our audience spent the morning with defense-aligned entrepreneurs and the afternoon hearing from our accelerator cohort participants.
+As COVID-19 forced the accelerator to move to a 100% virtual offering, the accomplishments and growth of these participating companies were all the more impressive.
+Click below to see what they learned and how much they overcame, in an effort to bring exceptional technology to the Air Force and the world.

 Why Should I Attend?

-This Accelerator is an important component within the acquisition ecosystem of the United States Air Force and aims to reduce start-up barriers for small businesses working with the government.
+This T3 Transition Accelerator is an important component within the acquisition ecosystem of the United States Air Force and aims to reduce start-up barriers for small businesses working with the government.
 The Air Force is serious about attracting talented start-ups with warfighter solutions and contributing angel-investment-like funding to get these technologies to the warfighter faster.
-This event will showcase those technologies and provide networking between funders, investors, buyers and experts.
+The Demonstration Day showcases those technologies and provide networking between funders, investors, buyers and experts.

 Who Should Attend?

-The event is open to the public and free to attend.
+The Demonstration Day is open to the public and free to attend.
 Registration is required.
-Investors, economic developers, defense organizations, materials scientists, engineers and multi-service military buyers are expected to attend.
+Our typical audience includes investors, economic developers, defense organizations, materials scientists, engineers and multi-service military buyers.